-The anti-fraud, bribery and corruption policy, prosecution policy, whistleblowing policy and anti-money laundering policy were reviewed, updated and agreed by the Audit Committee in March 2019.
-Any issues raised relating to these policies are dealt with by the appropriate responsible officers in accordance with the requirements of each policy.
+The Anti-fraud, Bribery and Corruption Policy, Prosecution Policy, Whistleblowing Policy and Anti-Money Laundering Policy were all reviewed, updated and agreed by the Audit Committee.
+Any issues raised relating to these policies are dealt with by the appropriate responsible Officers in accordance with the requirements of each policy.
 The policies are available on the Council's website and intranet.

-The Council has in place a resource to investigate and deter fraud, in particular, in relation to housing tenancy fraud where used for personal gain by the tenant.
-This work results in freeing up properties to be made available for others on the waiting list for social housing.
+The Council has in place a resource to investigate and deter fraud, in particular in relation to housing tenancy fraud where used for personal gain by the tenant.
+This work results in freeing-up properties to be made available for others on the waiting list for social housing.